clnmcgrw/hubspot-code-exercise/submission.md

 * make the "years" dropdown a 2-handled range slider, or at least break year filters up into ranges (1890 - 1920, etc..)
 * fuzzy-mathcing for string search (with a library), like [FuseJS](http://fusejs.io/)
+* adding some kind of loading indicator to the filterable content module
-* the bundle is massive (1.5MB+) and there are ways to cut it down (treeshake, lazyload, drop libraries, etc...)
+* the bundle is massive (1.5MB+) and there are ways to cut it down (treeshake, code-splitting, drop libraries, etc...)
+* could have done more with CSS, created more apparent pressed & active states, fancier transitions, etc.
+* load webfonts differently to prevent FOUT

 Some things that could improve workflow & dev experience: